ErikasKontenis/SabrehavenServer/README.md

 </details>

   - How you edit dat/spr?
 With old object builder exe which can be found somewhere in otland tools thread.
+  - How to open map?
+With the nostalrius map editor which you can find it here. https://github.com/Ezzz-dev/Map-Editor But you will need to rebuild dat/spr to 7.72 signatures with object builder.
 # Sabrehaven Tools
   - https://gitlab.com/ErikasKontenis/SabrehavenMapEditor
   - https://gitlab.com/ErikasKontenis/sabrehavenitemeditor